murrahjm/jekyll-now/_posts/2018-4-25-Hashtables-and-Dictionaries.md

 ...
 ```

 Yep, that all looks like what we'd expect, nothing funny going on.
 That is totally a hashtab... wait what is that type?!
 PSBoundParametersDictionary?
-Weird, well a hashtable is a dictionary right, so maybe a dictionary is like a hashtable?
-Let's check a few of those methods we used with our hashtable, maybe it's more or less the same thing
+Weird, well a hash table is a dictionary right, so maybe a dictionary is like a hash table?
+Let's check a few of those methods we used with our hash table, maybe it's more or less the same thing

 ```Powershell
 $output.add